ddev/ddev/docs/content/developers/testing-docs.md

 This section is for people who want to contribute to the DDEV documentation.

 !!!tip "No need to work locally!"
     The documentation is built and checked automatically with various [GitHub Actions workflows](https://github.com/drud/ddev/actions).
-It may help to check your work locally, particularly for more involved PRs, but you can just as well make suggestions using GitHub in a browser.
+It may help to check your work locally, particularly for more involved PRs, but you can just as well make suggestions using [GitHub in a browser](#fix-docs-using-web-browser).

+## Fix Docs Using Web Browser

+On any page in the docs:

+1. Click the pencil in the upper right.
+That will take you to the the right page on GitHub.
+2. Click the pencil button on GitHub and follow the instructions to create your change.
+3. Save your changes and follow the prompts to create a PR.
+4. In the checks on your PR, click the “details” link by `docs/readthedocs.org:ddev` to browse the docs build created by your PR.

 ## Fork / Clone the DDEV Repository